Children, adolescents, adults, couples, families, groups.

 I also worked as a consultant and national advisor in the UK on best practice in working with families, parenting, and high risk, complex presentations.

-I am also trained in the Solihull approach and an accredited supervisor and facilitator of Family Partnership Model (Centre for Parent and Child Support, South London and Maudsley NHS Trust) and has trained multidisciplinary clinicians in FPM and MESCH.
+I am also trained in the Solihull approach and an accredited supervisor and facilitator of Family Partnership Model (Centre for Parent and Child Support, South London and Maudsley NHS Trust) and have trained multidisciplinary clinicians in FPM and MESCH.